Maruqes/Tokenize/README.md

        userID int,
        trial_duration time.Duration,
        PriceID string,
-       callback func(event stripe.Event),
        extraMetadata map[string]string,
    )
    ```
    - Creates a new subscription in Stripe, optionally including a trial period (`trial_duration`).
-   - `callback` is called after the subscription is created (you can use it to update the database, send notifications, etc.).
    - `extraMetadata` allows you to pass additional information to Stripe.

 2. **CreateScheduledSubscription**